Skip to Content

 Manufacturer Recommendations

 Most manufacturers state that children should not ride ATVs designed for adults, but states do not impose these guidelines as law.
-The general consensus of opinion is that parents and supervising adults should be capable of deciding what their children are able to drive.
+The general opinion is that parents and supervising adults should be capable of deciding what their children can drive.

 Minimum Age for Carrying Passengers

 Most ATVs are not designed to carry passengers, although you might see plenty of people pairing up on single-seat machines.
-Manufacturers cover themselves by stating that carrying passengers is not allowed, and most states will not allow under 18s to carry passengers on the highway, but what riders get up to on private land is not really controlled.
+Manufacturers cover themselves by stating that carrying passengers is not allowed, and most states will not allow under-18s to carry passengers on the highway, but what riders get up to on private land is not controlled.

 At the end of the day, whether kids are old enough to ride an ATV or UTV is largely a case of using common sense.
 The more skilled the child, the more able they are to control bigger machines but oversizing an ATV is a recipe for disaster.